FinancialComputingUCL/LOBFrame/README.md

 In this tutorial, we show how to replicate the experiments presented in the two papers titled __"Deep Limit Order Book Forecasting: A microstructural guide"__ and __"HLOB - Information Persistence and Structure in Limit Order Books"__.

-Before starting, please remember to **ALWAYS CITE OUR WORK** as follows:
+Before starting, please remember to **ALWAYS CITE OUR WORKS** as follows:

 ```
 @article{briola2024deep,